oewang/academic-kickstart-demo/content/zh/_index.md

       # To filter by a specific tag, set `tag` to an existing tag name.
       # To remove the toolbar, delete the entire `filter_button` block.
       buttons:
-        - name: All
+        - name: 所有
           tag: '*'
         - name: Java
           tag: java
-        - name: Other
+        - name: 其他
           tag: Demo
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.